 Even a senior high school economics student can predict that where demand outstrips supply, commodity prices will rise.
 Another reason why prices for Houses in Accra, Flats in Accra and general Accra properties prices keeps rising, is because of a general shortage of affordable properties in the capital city.
 For most people who buy property in Accra, owning a piece of the capital city is a prized possession.

 Houses, flats or apartments in Accra don't come cheap and selling is never an option even when people decide to move out of Ghana's capital or the country all together.
 Because of the strong rental returns, most people tend to hold on to Accra properties as the rental income from such Accra properties makes for an attractive investment.

-Accra has led the way in terms of house prices in the past few years, but the rest of Ghana has also generally fared well.
+Accra has led the way in terms of house prices in the past few years, whilst the rest of Ghana has generally fared moderately well.
 Property still seems to be a good form of investment in Ghana due to the strong rental yields it delivers and there are no signs yet that at least for now this will change anytime soon.

 Do you own a property in Accra?
 Are you a property investor in Accra or have you benefited as a result of property prices rising in Accra.
 Perhaps due to the property hikes in Accra you are unable to find an affordable place to live in Accra.
 Whatever your circumstances, we would love to hear from you.
 Please share your stories with us by leaving a comment using the comment box below.